GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->setDriveVelocity(Vector3(0, 0, 1), Vector3(0, 0, 0));
 ~~~~~~~~~~~~~

-### Current value {#joints_b_f_d}
+### Current value
-You can find out the current angles of all the rotational degrees by calling @ref bs::CD6Joint::getTwist "CD6Joint::getTwist()", @ref bs::CD6Joint::getSwingY "CD6Joint::getSwingY()" or @ref bs::CD6Joint::getSwingZ "CD6Joint::getSwingZ()".
+You can find out the current angles of all the rotational degrees by calling @bs::CD6Joint::getTwist, @bs::CD6Joint::getSwingY or @bs::CD6Joint::getSwingZ.

-# Joint breaking {#joints_c}
+# Joint breaking
 All joint types can be configured to break after a specific amount of force or torque is applied to them.
 Once a joint is broken it will no longer constrain the attached bodies.

-To set the break force and torque call @ref bs::CJoint::setBreakForce "CJoint::setBreakForce()" and @ref bs::CJoint::setBreakTorque "CJoint::setBreakTorque()".
+To set the break force and torque call @bs::CJoint::setBreakForce and @bs::CJoint::setBreakTorque.

-You can also get notified when the joint is broken by subscribing to the @ref bs::CJoint::onJointBreak "CJoint::onJointBreak" event.
+You can also get notified when the joint is broken by subscribing to the @bs::CJoint::onJointBreak event.

 ~~~~~~~~~~~~~{.cpp}
 // Break if force exceeds 500 units